Mentoring: Promoting College Access and Success

 College access involves encouraging and creating a pathway for K-12 students to consider, plan for, and attend post-secondary institutions; including four-year colleges or universities, junior or community colleges, or vocational, business, or technical schools, after high school.
 Carefully structured and supported mentoring provides young people with developmental resources needed for success.
 Combined with age appropriate, appealing college access activities and consistent encouragement, mentoring relationships help youth succeed both personally and academically, and set them on a needed pathway for education past high school graduation.

-Research shows students who engage with a mentor for a sustained period of time are more likely to attend post-secondary institutions ( Gandara, 2001 ).
+Research shows young people with mentors report setting higher academic expectations and achieving higher levels of education than those without mentors (Bruce, 2014).
 Mentors can provide their mentees with motivation and information on resources, course-taking, test-taking, college applications, and financial aid.

 On this page you will find resources for your program, resources and activities for matches, and useful links to assist with the college planning process.
 Feel free to explore and share these resources and website links with your program staff, mentors, and mentees to support youth and promote college access for the youth you serve.
 You may also direct interested mentors to the Mentors: Promoting College Access page on our website.